Italy Pet Passport & Import Regulations

 Your pet must enter through an approved Border Inspection Post.
 Notice must be given 24 hours prior to arrival.

-All dogs, cats and ferrets may enter Italy commercially from a rabies-free or rabies-controlled countries.
-Dogs, cats and ferrets may only enter Italy commercially from these high-rabies countries and must have a titer test according to step #3 above.
+Dogs, cats and ferrets can only enter Italy from these high-rabies countries.
+Pets must conform to all rules above and also have a titer test according to step 3 above.

 Regulations in steps 1 and 2 apply.